Flinders Pyschology and University provide excellent practical and financial resources for PhD students.

-The School has three full time technical staff members who are led by the Development Engineer, Paul Douglas.
-The other two members of the team are an ICT Officer (Application Systems Development and Support), Ben Maddock and a Technical Support Officer (Electronics), David Hall.
+The School has three full time technical staff members who are led by the Development Engineer, Paul Douglas and a Technical Support Officer (Electronics), David Hall.
 They provide specialist support/advice in the areas of Computing, Programming, and Electronic Engineering.
-Design and construction of equipment is undertaken in the Schools' Electronic Section.
-Technical personnel are also responsible for ensuring that the School's various laboratories comply with the Universities' Occupational and Health Safety requirements.
+Design and construction of equipment is undertaken in the Electronic Section.
+Technical personnel are also responsible for ensuring that the various laboratories comply with the Universities' Occupational and Health Safety requirements.

-The School of Psychology at Flinders University maintains a Test Library which is available to staff, postgraduate and honours students in the School.
+Flinders Psychology maintains a Test Library on campus which is available to staff, postgraduate and honours students.
 The Test Library contains several hundred tests with multiple copies of the most popular tests.
 Tests are updated regularly and new tests ordered on recommendation and requirement.
-Tests may be borrowed between 9:30 am. and 12:30 pm each weekday by emailing email@example.com.
+Tests may be borrowed between 9:30 am. and 12:30 pm each weekday by emailing firstname.lastname@example.org.

-The School, Faculty and University provide various scholarships and funding schemes to support PhD research and student presentations at conferences.
+The College of Education, Psychology and Social Work, and the University provide various scholarships and funding schemes to support PhD research and student presentations at conferences.

 Flinders University provides a comprehensive list of scholarships and awards that can be used to support students while enrolled in a PhD (see Information on Scholarships).
-The following are a number of the scholarships that are commonly used by doctoral students in the School of Psychology.
+The following are a number of the scholarships that are commonly used by Flinders Pyschology doctoral students.

 Australian Postgraduate Award with Stipend (APA), and Flinders University Research Scholarships (FURS) - $22,860 pa tax-free (2011 full-time rate)